axieax/uni-notes/COMP6841 Notes/Something Awesome.md

 - Different nonce for socket
 - See if GMAC validation works for socket communication - file names created - don't want this to be tampered with if intercepted
 - Code review
-- Separate remote branch
+- Merge remote branch into main, add separate branch for no remote
-- Update README
+- Update README - KrwmTools directory